DevopediaOrg/wikipedia-reader/README.md

 Not all titles are relevant to our work.
 For example, we may interested in only tech-related articles.
 Thus, the seed articles should be formed as such.
 In addition, we filter out titles that are not irrelevant.
 To aid this process, we use a list of common English words.
 We may use [Mieliestronk's 58K wordlist](http://www.mieliestronk.com/wordlist.html) for this purpose.
 These are save in `data/words.txt`.

+# Installation
+Run the following to install the pre-requisites:
+```
+pip install -r requirements.txt
+python -m spacy download en_core_web_sm
+```

 # Usage
 Before invoking the script, you may wish to check or alter values in the configuration file `config.json`.
 You can also modify the seed list in `data/seed_titles.txt`.
-You can need to download a spaCy model:
-```
-python -m spacy download en_core_web_sm
-```

 File `main.py` is the entry point.
 Here are some useful commands:
 * `main.py`: start with seed files